arrowtown/steal-preview/README.md

 # Run as http server (default port 23333)
 1. npm install express --save
 2. node http.js
+3. httpie host:port/v?a={name}&m=1  // m for accurate mode, no m for fuzzy mode

 # contributions
 First time to use crawler with python, Hope you gays could make it stonger.
 Old driver come on!